 - Never leave with strangers

-- If you need help getting home, call your parents or another trusted adult, or take public transportation
+- If you need help getting home, call your parents or another trusted adult, take a ride sharing service (link to how safe is it), or take public transportation.

 - Never drive if you’ve been drinking alcohol or using marijuana or other drugs